So, What can cause abnormally high engine idle speeds.

 - The computerized engine control system is faulty.

 - Vacuum leak

 - Bad alternator

-So, Idling issues can be very frustrating, but with some patient troubleshooting, you’ll have a real chance at figuring it out.
+So, Idle issues can be frustrating, but with some patient troubleshooting, you’ll have a real chance of figuring it out.

 Finally, Remember to always check engine idle with the air conditioning and defroster in the OFF setting.
-Both of these systems are designed to change the idle when they are on due to the air conditioning system demands on the engine.
+Both of these systems are designed to change the idle when they are on due to demands on the engine.